WordPress/gutenberg/docs/contributors/outreach.md

 # Outreach

 This includes articles, talks, demos and anything the community is doing to discuss, learn about, and contribute to Gutenberg.
-This is not an exhaustive list, if we are missing your event just let us know.
+This is not an exhaustive list; if we are missing your event or article, just let us know.